mjteo95/GEO1003-Shared_Notes/docs/content/books/Lectures/lecture4.md

 – > Therefor Network RTK (and DGNSS) offers:
 - homogeneous accuracy, reliability and availability

-### 1.Principal GNSS
+### 1. Principal GNSS

 - signal travel time = tst - trec
 - distance = travel time *light speed(3* 10^8 m/s)

 ![GNSS Constellation](../../../images/lecture4_gnss.png)

-#### Coordiantes
+#### Coordinates

 1. RTK GNSS provides positions in:
    - European system (ETRS89)
    - Dutch national grid (RD)
 2. RD system features:
    - Used for all objects in Netherlands
    - Uses absolute X-Y coordinates
    - Height measured relative to NAP (Amsterdam Ordnance Datum)
 3. Technical procedures:
    - RDNAPTRANS2008™ implemented in GNSS receivers/software
    - Updated to RDNAPTRANS2018™ in October 2022
 4. ETRS89 and WGS84
    - ETRS89 - derivation of WGS84 that is pinned to the European continent (so that it doesn’t change over time)
    - Need to use the same coordinate system for all applications
    - Receiver integrates transformation from ETRS to X,Y

 #### Error sources